 - Click the add a shared short code link.

 - Click the Add a short code for two factor authentication button.

 - Configure your message and company name.

 - Click Update.
-Nexmo will process your application.
+Vonage will process your application.
 Approval can take up to five business days.

-When you use a preapproved US short code from Nexmo, you MUST display the following information on your site's opt-in page:
+When you use a preapproved US short code from Vonage, you MUST display the following information on your site's opt-in page:

 - Frequency: How often users of your service can expect to receive messages from you